regularstuff/tildeblog/README.md

 # tildeblog
   *Today I Learned - de blog*

-This is a learn-to-use-django project for the Python Study Central discord at https://discord.com/invite/6pVFMUEKxX
+This is a learn-to-use-django project for the [Python Study Central Discord](https://discord.com/invite/6pVFMUEKxX) In addition to Django, the project is about learning git and practicalities of deployment.

+Contributions from any skill level are welcome.
+Djanjo newbies are welcome to join voice discussions.
+Coordination, meetups at this [Discord channel](https://discord.com/channels/1200518276023848970/1207695235313049610)

-Goal is to create a blog specialiazed for capturing "Today I Learned" topics.
+Goal is to create a blog specialized for capturing and presenting "Today I Learned" topics.
 Main intent is to create a:
  - "look what I can do" artifact to show an employer,
  - "look what I did"  to show your manager at review time
  - "stash" technical items you've learned about so you can remind yourself

-## runs on render.com (90 day free trial)
+## runs on render.com (90 day free trial til April 2024)

 This applies to the branch "render"

 This repo is set up with render.yaml and render.sh to run on render.com That host lets you run postgres for 90 days.
-I don't know of a way to run Django indefinitely for free.
+I don't know of any hosting provider that lets you run Django indefinitely for free.
 You can probably serially run on AWS free tier (have to set up a new account every year.)

 ## requirements / spec